GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 All the styling in QGIS happens in `Symbology`

-1. To open the symbology window of the Somaliland_country layer right click on the Somaliland_country layer -> `properties`.
+1. To open the symbology window of the "Somaliland_country" layer right click on the Somaliland_country layer -> `properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `symbology` tab.
 :::{dropdown} Video: Opening the styling panel
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_opening_the_styling_panel.mp4"></video>
 :::
 2. Change the colour of the layer fill by selecting a style for the drop-down menu.
-3. To change the colour of the borders of the Somaliland_countrs layer by clicking on `Simple fill` in the symbology window and change the colour in the `Stroke Colour` drop-down menu.
+3. To change the colour of the borders of the "Somaliland_country" layer by clicking on `Simple fill` in the symbology window and change the colour in the `Stroke Colour` drop-down menu.
-4. Adjust the thickness of the borders under `Strocke width`
+4. Adjust the thickness of the borders under `Stroke width`
 5. To only show the boarders of Somaliland click on `Simple Fill` -> `Fill Colour` -> `Transparent Fill`
 :::{dropdown} Video: Only display the outlines of polygons
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_make_only_outlines_visible.mp4"></video>
 :::
-6. Add a OpenStreetMap base map by cliking on `Layer` in the to left corner of QGIS -> `Add Layer` -> `Add XYZ layer...` -> Select the OpenStreetMap
+6. Add a OpenStreetMap base map by clicking on `Layer` in the to left corner of QGIS -> `Add Layer` -> `Add XYZ layer...` -> Select the OpenStreetMap
 :::{dropdown} Video: Adding basemap
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Add_basemap_OSM.mp4"></video>
 :::

 ### Task 7: Clipping and Extract by location
-1. Import the file **Sub_Saharan_health_facilities_OSM.gpkg** in QGIS.
+1. Import the file **Somalia_health_facilities_WHO.gpkg** in QGIS.
 ::: {dropdown} Video: Import data by drag and drop
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_import_vector_d_d.mp4"></video>
 :::
-2. The layer **Sub_Saharan_health_facilities_OSM** includes health facilities in Somaliland and Somalia.
+2. The layer **Somalia_health_facilities_WHO** includes health facilities in Somaliland and Somalia.
 We only want to use the facilities in Somaliland.
 To cut the layer to the size of Somaliland we will use the tool __[clip](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_geoprocessing_wiki.html#clip).
 Open the `Porcessing Toolbox` by cliking on `Processing` -> search for “Clip”
 :::{dropdown} Video: Open `Processing toolbox`
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_open_toolbars.mp4"></video>
 :::